JoelLee123/CS334_Proj2Final/contributions.md

    - **Description**: Used various npm packages to handle WebSocket communications, authentication, and other utilities.
    - **Modifications**: Adjusted the configurations for real-time collaboration and user interactions within the app.

+6. **SendGrid implementation**
+   - **Source**: Sendgrid documentation
+   - **Description**: Copied and pasted the freely provided basic email logic on their website.
+   - **Modifications**: Changed the basic email to cater for our needs, i.e, sending emails for password resets which require tokens, and note sharing notifications.
+Both of these require logic which is implemented in their respective calling functions which was not provided by sendgrid.
 ---

 ## Code Written by Our Group